nelsonii/JoystickEnclosures/README.md

  * (2) M3-12 screws for case

  Print flat surfaces down!
 You may need to rotate the TOP 180 in your slicer.

+ NUNCHUCK Requires:

+* Adafruit QTPy SAMD21
+* Generic Wii Nunchuck
+* Use Super Glue to close the case.
+*